isabella232/magento-learn.en/help/free-video-library/create-a-new-page.md

 ---
 # Create A New Page

 Create a page that returns json with one parameter.
-To add a new page in Magento 2 you need to create a new controller.

 #### Who is this video for?
 * Developers